 That response is what inspired me to write my second ebook THE SUCCESSFUL INTROVERT.

 The idea for it actually started with a list I was compiling for an article.
 It was going to be 10 WAYS TO MARKET YOUR BUSINESS WITHOUT SAYING A WORD.
 But my list kept growing and growing and soon I had over 50 ideas to market a handmade business!

-From there the idea continued to grow into 6 chapters covering how to run a business requiring as few words spoken as possible.
+From there the idea continued to grow into 6 chapters covering how to run a successful handmade business requiring as few words spoken as possible.

 I’m going to share 5 of my favorite marketing ideas for when you don’t feel like talking, in this article.